 Approaching the Maasai Mara the grass begins.
 Vast plains extend beyond the horizon, the landscape punctuated by great herds of zebra and wildebeest.
 More than two million mammals thunder north from the Serengeti during the great wildebeest migration.
 They spend a few summer months grazing on the profuse grasses of the Mara before heading back south.
 During this time the grass almost disappears beneath a flurry of dust and hooves.
 But even outside the Great Migration, the Maasai Mara is one of the most abundant landscapes in the world.
 Get up close and the herds become a series of individual interactions.
 Zebra foals freely graze, oblivious to the surrounding dangers.
 Wildebeest roam wildly, a small herd seeking directions from a bearded elder male.
 Thompson's gazelle look perennially fearful, eyes and ears on full alert.
 They've got good reason to be fearful.
 Lion prides laze in the grass, those with full stomachs taking a day off from hunting.
 Other lionesses are surveying the dinner menu, surrounding a herd and looking to separate the young and the weak.
 From the safari truck another sight grabs your attention.
 A leopard is hiding in the grass, carefully approaching a herd of gazelle with slow deliberate steps.
 The startled prey sense something is wrong and quickly scamper away.
 The Maasai Mara is arguably the best place in the world to spot the big cats, and with luck you'll see an authentic hunting scene.

-Enjoy a long afternoon game drive on day nine before continuing your Mara submersion at the opulent Mara Serena Safari Lodge.
+Enjoy a long afternoon game drive on day nine before continuing your Mara submersion at your opulent safari lodge.
 Your private balcony gazes out onto the vast plains, ensuring a surreal continuation of wildlife throughout the night.
 This evocative landscape is one of the most unique on the planet, and provides an arena for an unforgettable safari experience.
 Take an early morning drive to hippo pools where large pods of playful beasts roll around in the mud.
 Watch giraffes elegantly wander along the horizon.
 Smile as young elephants test out their strength, scaring warthogs away from the waterhole.
 Enjoy quiet lunches with magnificent views of the plains and relax to the sounds of raw nature.

 The Maasai Mara provides a fitting conclusion to your safari adventure.
 By now you will have some firm favorites, whether that's elegant zebra, ferocious lions, or imperial rhinos.
 These two days offer the Big Five and its full supporting cast.
 But the Maasai Mara and this Kenyan safari experience is about far more than spotting animals.
 It's about the charming interactions that only you witness, the individual animals that linger in your memory, and the vast beauty of these great stretches of wilderness.